EquusAtra/hello-world/README.md

 # hello-world
-First repository; made by use oof tutorial
+First repository; made by use of tutorial